List of provosts of Edinburgh

-The Right Honourable Lord Provost of Edinburgh is the convener of the City of Edinburgh local authority.
+The Right Honourable Lord Provost of Edinburgh is the convener of the City of Edinburgh Council.
 They are elected by the city council and serve not only as the chair of that body, but as a figurehead for the entire city.
 They are also ex officio the Lord-Lieutenant of Edinburgh.
 They are equivalent in many ways to the institution of Mayor that exists in many other countries.

 While some of Scotland's local authorities elect a Provost, only the four main cities (Edinburgh, Glasgow, Aberdeen and Dundee) have a Lord Provost.
 In Edinburgh this position dates from 1667, when Charles II elevated the Provost to the status of Lord Provost, with the same rank and precedence as the Lord Mayor of London.
 The title of Lord Provost is enshrined in the Local Government etc. (Scotland) Act 1994.

-The current Lord Provost
+Current lord provost

-In total, there have been 256 Provosts and Lord Provosts.
+In total, there have been 256 provosts and lord provosts.

-The current Lord Provost is Robert Aldridge.
+The current lord provost is Robert Aldridge.